Protein-DevOps-Engineer-Bootcamp/2-hafta-odev-1-git-oguzbalkaya/README.md

 Main script file.

 #### build.conf
-Configuration file.It contains a list of names of important branches and draft of the build command.
+Configuration file.It contains a list of names of important branches, draft of the build command and colors.

 ## Usage